Battle of Borodino: Attrition warfare

+Estimates of the Battle of Borodino appear in different ways in historiography.
+From the victory of the French, to the victory of the Russians and a draw.
+The battle was undoubtedly a moral success for the Russians, per imperial Russian sources.
+More modern authors note that in the camp of the French army there was a feeling of victory, incredibly difficult, but still a victory.
+However, some French testimony from the battlefield confirms the opposite.
+General Pelleport, commander of the 18th Line Regiment, wrote: "This victory was so painfully and so bought, it was incomplete.
+She made us sad!".

-Although the Battle of Borodino is classified as a victory for Napoleon since he and his men managed to capture Moscow, his armies were badly bludgeoned and plundered from the fierce defense of the Imperial Russian army.
-Also, the city was actually used as bait to lure and trap the French forces.
-When Napoleon and his men visited the city, he found that it was burnt and abandoned upon his arrival.
+The aforementioned Segur also wrote: "The French soldiers were amazed by the number of dead and wounded, such a small number of prisoners, there are no more than 800 of them!
+The dead testified more to the bravery of the vanquished than to our victory.
+If the surviving enemy retreated in such complete, brilliant order, proud and undaunted, what did it mean for us to capture a battlefield?".
+Kutuzov retreated from the battlefield on 8 September, and Napoleon and his men managed to capture Moscow; the city was actually used as bait to lure and trap the French forces.
+The fierce defense of the Imperial Russian Army devastated the Grande Armée to such an extent that it caused the French Army's force to become impuissant.
+When Napoleon and his men visited the city, he found that it was burnt and abandoned upon his arrival; accordingly, it was impossible to count on devastated Moscow as a place from which a soldier could live in the run-up to winter.
 While Napoleon was in Moscow, he sent a letter to the tsar who was residing in Saint Petersburg demanding that he surrender and accept defeat.
 Napoleon received no response.
 Whilst patiently waiting for an answer from the tsar, as soon as the cold winter and snowfall started to form, Napoleon, realizing what was happening, attempted to escape the country with his men.
 Seeing that they were fleeing, the Imperial Russian army launched a massive attack on the French.
 Attrition warfare was used by Kutuzov by burning Moscow's resources, guerrilla warfare by the Cossacks against any kind of transport and total war by the peasants against foraging.
 This kind of warfare weakened the French army at its most vulnerable point: logistics, as it was unable to pillage Russian land, which was insufficiently populated nor cultivated, meaning that starvation became the most dangerous enemy long before the cold joined in.

 The feeding of horses by supply trains was extremely difficult, as a ration for a horse weighs about ten times as much as one for a man.
 It was tried in vain to feed and water all the horses by foraging expeditions.
-It also did not help that Napoleon and his men were exhausted and beaten-up by the Imperial Russian resistance that happened at Borodino and thus could not offer much of a fight.
-Of the 600,000+ soldiers who invaded the Russian Empire, less than 100,000 returned.
+Of the more than 600,000 soldiers who invaded the Russian Empire, 112,000 returned.